 With sensible management and sound nutrition, you can help your golden oldie weather the Winter months ahead.
-In this article, we discuss Winter horse care for ageing horses and how you can support your senior horse in a colder climate.
+In this article, we discuss Winter Care for Senior Horses and how you can support your senior horse in a colder climate.

 Autumn Health Check

-While veterinary advances are improving the lives of senior horses, many common challenges of ageing are aggravated during Winter.
-For your senior horse, difficulties maintaining weight, mobility and immunity may become compromised without proper care.
+While veterinary advances are improving the lives of senior horses, many common challenges of aging are aggravated during Winter.
+For your senior horse, difficulties maintaining weight, mobility, and immunity may become compromised without proper care.

 An annual Autumn health check is imperative for senior horses.
-In Autumn, your senior horse should receive a visit from your veterinarian to ensure they’re prepared for the rigours of Winter.
-This annual Autumn health check will assess their:
+In Autumn, your senior horse should receive a visit from your veterinarian to ensure they’re prepared for the rigors of Winter.
+This annual Autumn health check will assess the:

 Body Condition